googleforgames/agones/test/load/allocation/grpc/README.md

 ```
 Once you update these values, you can run the run.sh script by providing two parameters:
 - number of clients (to do parallel allocations)
-- numbre of allocations for client
+- number of allocations for client

-For making 4000 allocations call, you can provide 40 and 100
+For making 4000 allocations calls, you can provide 40 and 100

 ```
 ./run.sh 40 100